 For remote support and to make an appointment please contact the HelpDesk at 613-721-1773 ext.
 0 or email firstname.lastname@example.org

 2) Symptom monitoring, masks and hand sanitizer

 All staff working in the office monitor their health and don't come in to the office if showing two or more symptoms associated with COVID-19.
 We also ask members to check their own symptoms: we have information posters at all entrances.
 If you have any symptoms, please do not come to the office.

-Staff wear KN-95 masks while in the office and we also have disposable three-ply surgical masks available to members who require them.
+Staff continue to wear masks while in the office and we can provide a disposable three-ply surgical mask to members who require them, please just ask.

-The office is currently open by appointment Monday to Saturday 10am-5pm.
-The HelpDesk is also available remotely Monday to Friday 10am-7pm and Saturdays and Sundays from 10am-5pm.
+The office is currently open Monday to Friday 9am-7pm.
+The HelpDesk is also available remotely Monday to Friday 10am-7pm and Saturdays from 10am-5pm.
 Please contact the HelpDesk at email@example.com or by calling 613-721-1773 ext.
-0. We remain very busy and ask for your patience at this time.
-We always prioritize members who are out of service but are getting through all our tickets as quickly as possible.
+0. We always prioritize members who are out of service but are getting through all our tickets as quickly as possible.
+We appreciate your patience.

-If you need to drop-off your modem for testing or configuration, please make an appointment to come to the office or you can drop it off in the lockbox in the lobby stairwell of our offices at 1305 Richmond Road.
-It will be checked and emptied regularly, Monday to Friday.
+If you need to drop-off your modem for testing or configuration you can drop it off in the lockbox in the lobby stairwell of our offices at 1305 Richmond Road or bring it into the office.
+The lockbox will be checked and emptied regularly, Monday to Friday.

 If you are not able to drop off your modem or can drop it off but not pick it up, we can ship it using using Canada Post Expedited delivery, which takes 1-3 business days.
 Shipping is $15.
 We will send the tracking information, but cannot guarantee delivery timing.

 If you wish to purchase a new modem at this time, you can pick it up during office hours or we can ship it to you.